Rue87/Rue87/README.md

 ## 👋 Hi, I'm Runyararo Marongwe!

-I'm a passionate web developer, currently sharpening my skills in HTML, CSS, and responsive design.
-I'm eager to learn and build practical projects that showcase my progress.
+I'm a passionate web developer with a strong foundation in HTML, CSS, and responsive design.
+I've successfully mastered Dynamic JavaScript, JSL, and React, and I'm eager to build interactive, modern web applications.

-Currently, I'm focusing on mastering CSS frameworks and building interactive web pages.
-You'll find my projects here, which reflect my ongoing journey and commitment to becoming a proficient front-end developer.
+You'll find my practical projects here, reflecting my ongoing journey and commitment to becoming a proficient front-end developer.

 Feel free to connect and explore my repositories!
 I'm always open to feedback and collaboration.